felixleong/felixleong.com/content/blog/2009/django-documentation-and-misadventures.md

 For the brave ones that chose the Do-It-Yourself route, here’s the instructions for Ubuntu 9.04 (Jaunty Jackelope):

-1. Get the following packages: texlive, texlive-latex-extra, python-setuptools *(Note: the TexLive/LaTeX stuff is over 150MB)*
+1. Get the following packages: texlive, texlive-latex-extra, python-setuptools[^1]

     #!bash
     sudo aptitude install texlive texlive-latex-extra python-setuptools